psf/requests/docs/community/faq.rst

 Frequently Asked Questions
 ==========================

-This part of the documentation covers common questions about Requests.
+This part of the documentation answers common questions about Requests.

 Encoded Data?
 -------------

-Requests automatically decompresses GZip'ed responses, and decodes response conten tinto unicode when encoding information is available.
+Requests automatically decompresses gzip-encoded responses, and does it's best to decodes response content to unicode when possible.

+You can get direct access to the raw reasponse (and even the socket), if needed as well.

 Custom User-Agents?